com-480-data-visualization/datavis-project-2022-team_philippe/README.md

 <img src="/img/first_numerical_corr.png" width="700" >

-With this picture, we see that we do not have strong correlation.
-So there is no use in our project to show graphs about how a variable influence another one.
+With this picture, we see that we do not have strong correlation in first sight.
+So there might be little relevant to show graphs about how a variable influence another one.

 ### Related work